The Gospel in 1 Corinthians: Key Bible Verses & Commentary

 • 1 Corinthians 15:1-4: “Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures.”

-1 Corinthians 15:1-4 encapsulates the core of the Gospel message that Paul preached.
-It affirms that Christ died for our sins in accordance with the Scriptures, was buried, and rose again on the third day, also in accordance with the Scriptures.
+1 Corinthians 15:1-4 forms the core of the Gospel message that Paul preached.
 The passage emphasizes that Christ’s resurrection was witnessed by Peter and then by the Twelve.
 These elements—Christ’s sacrificial death, burial, resurrection, and post-resurrection appearances—form the foundation of the Christian faith, underscoring the significance of Jesus’ work for the salvation of humanity.

 • 1 Corinthians 15:10: “But by the grace of God I am what I am: and his grace which was bestowed upon me was not in vain; but I laboured more abundantly than they all: yet not I, but the grace of God which was with me.”

 1 Corinthians 15:10 reflects Paul’s acknowledgment that his labor and apostolic work are the result of God’s grace.
-He states that he is what he is by the grace of God, and the grace bestowed upon him was not in vain; rather, he worked harder than all the other apostles, yet not by his own effort but by the grace of God working through him.
+The grace bestowed upon him was not in vain; rather, he worked harder than all the other apostles, yet not by his own effort but by the grace of God working through him.

 • 1 Corinthians 15:20-22: “But now is Christ risen from the dead, and become the firstfruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.”

 1 Corinthians 15:20-22 explains the significance of Christ’s resurrection in relation to the resurrection of believers.
-It asserts that Christ has indeed been raised from the dead, becoming the firstfruits of those who have fallen asleep.
-As in Adam all die, so in Christ all will be made alive.
-This passage underscores that Christ’s resurrection is the guarantee of the future resurrection of all believers, establishing a foundation for hope and redemption.
+This passage proves to us that Christ’s resurrection is the guarantee of the future resurrection of all Christians, establishing the foundation for hope, amen.

-Moreover, 1 Corinthians explores the implications of the Gospel for Christian unity and community.
-Paul emphasizes that believers are all members of the body of Christ, each with unique gifts and roles, but united in purpose and mission (1 Corinthians 12:12-27).
-The Gospel thus serves as the basis for unity within the church, fostering mutual love, respect, and cooperation among its members.
+As we see, 1 Corinthians explores the implications of the Gospel of Jesus Christ.
+Paul emphasizes that believers are all members of the body of Christ, each with unique gifts and roles, but united in purpose and mission.
+The Gospel thus serves as the basis for true unity within the church.

-As we delve into these key passages, it becomes evident that 1 Corinthians not only conveys the core message of the Gospel but also addresses its practical outworking in the life of the church.
-This epistle challenges believers to live in a manner worthy of the Gospel, reflecting the transformative power of Christ’s death and resurrection in their everyday lives.
-Through its rich theological insights and practical exhortations, 1 Corinthians offers a comprehensive view of the Gospel’s profound impact on both individuals and the Christian community.
+It is evident that 1 Corinthians not only conveys the core message of the Gospel but also addresses its practical outworking in the life of the church.
+This epistle challenges Corinth to live in a manner worthy of the Gospel.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.